grants at work

 Women’s Leadership efforts offers a holistic, systematic, grassroots, program.
 In the area of organizing 100 women to become leaders related to immigration and workplace rights.

-Making sure women and girls are educated about the issues that affect them and ensuring they are able to obtain the education they want.
+Making sure women and girls are educated about the issues that affect them, while simultaneously ensuring they are able to obtain the education they want.

 Pearls for Teen Girls

-This program offers an evidence-based curriculum and strong adult-girl mentorships to awaken adolescent girls to the power they have to direct their own lives, and helps them develop the knowledge, skills, and mindsets to succeed in school, seek post-secondary education, and avoid teen pregnancy.
+This program offers an evidence-based curriculum and strong adult-girl mentorships to awaken adolescent girls to the power they have to direct their own lives.
+It also helps them develop the knowledge, skills, and mindsets to succeed in school, seek post-secondary education, and avoid teen pregnancy.